 - Update THE FIGURES AND FACTS!
 This is very important, you will look like a dunce if you reuse the same statistics and analysis when they change all the time.
 So, update them when you’re revising your posts.

-- Update the keywords, generally the keywords get outdated really fast and are no longer appropriate for a new post.
-So, be sure to add a few of the trending ones to keep your post upfloat.
+- Update the keywords, generally, the keywords get outdated really fast and are no longer appropriate for a new post.
+So, be sure to add a few of the trending ones to keep your post afloat.

 Multiple short posts from one really long one